aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-use-case-1-woodworks.md

   cases.
 image: /img/crwd-network-use-case-1.jpg
 ---
-We are going to give you some use cases of the CRWD Network, so that you get a better understanding of its entire capability and its unique features.
-And here we start with our first fictional use case, "Woodworks".
+We are going to give you some use cases of the CRWD Network, so that you get a better understanding of its entire capability and its unique features:

+\- use case #1: a (fictional) SME in the B2B sector, which needs fundings for further growth and therefore runs a crowdinvesting campaign on different local platforms (in Germany) in the CRWD Network

+\- use case #2: a (fictional) SME selling consumer products, which needs fundings as well as promotion to enter new markets.
+Therefore the company runs an international crowdinvesting campaign on various platforms in the CRWD Network - to get the required equity plus the marketing effect which come along with the campaign.

+## CRWD Network use case #1: "Woodworks"

 ## Company Profile